metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Import-FirewallRule.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Import-FirewallRules
+You cannot pipe objects to Import-FirewallRule

 ## OUTPUTS

 ### None.
-Import-FirewallRules does not generate any output
+Import-FirewallRule does not generate any output

 ## NOTES